-The system must be able to show the current location of the user.

 Search

-The system must allow user to search for a destination.
+The system must allow user to search for a location.

-The user must be able to search for a destination by entering a 6-digit postal code or a street name.
+The user must be able to search for a location by entering a 6-digit postal code or a street name.

+The system must be able to display on the map the carparks within a radius of 1 km of the searched location.

-The system must be able to display a list of carparks within a radius of 1 km of the searched destination.
+The system must be able to recommend a list of carparks within a radius of 1 km of the searched location.

 Each carpark in the list of carparks displayed must contain information related to that carpark.